 Hyperbolic strip deformations were first introduced by Thurston in \cite{thurston}.
 A hyperbolic strip is defined to be the region in $\HP$ bounded by two geodesics whose closures are disjoint.
 A hyperbolic strip deformation is the process of cutting the surface along an embedded arc and gluing in a strip, without shearing.

-Motivated by the above works, in this paper we study the arc complexes of a decorated ideal polygon $\dep n$ ($n\geq 3$) and a decorated once-punctured ideal polygon $\depu n$ $n\geq 2$.
-These are generated by finite arcs whose end points lie on the boundary and infinite arcs with one end on the vertex and the finite endpoint on the boundary.
+Motivated by the above works, in this paper we study the arc complexes of a decorated ideal polygon $\dep n$ ($n\geq 3$) and a decorated once-punctured ideal polygon $\depu n$ ($n\geq 1$).
+These are generated by finite arcs whose endpoints lie on the boundary, and infinite arcs with one end at a decorated vertex and the other endpoint on the boundary.
 In both of these cases the arc complexes are finite.
-The main results of this paper are to show that the pruned arc complexes of these two surfaces are open balls which follow as corollaries to the following theorems:
+The horoball connections are simply the edges and diagonals.
+The admissible cone the set of all infinitesimal deformations that lengthens all edges and diagonals of the polygon.
+The main results of this paper are to show that the pruned arc complexes parametrise the admissible cone of decorated (possibly once-punctured) polygons via the projectivised strip map.